dave-yang/krystal-docs/Components/Application/View.md

 Returns current theme name.

-## asset($path, $module = null)
+## asset($path, $module = null, $absolute = false)

 Returns a full-qualified asset path.
+The optional second `$module` argument defined whether to use current one or permanent one.
+The third `$absolute` boolean argument defines whether to return absolute or full path.

 ## moduleAsset($path, $module = null, $absolute = false)

 Returns a full-qualified asset path of a module itself (i.e the path to its `Assets` folder).
 The optional second `$module` argument defined whether to use current one or permanent one.
+The third `$absolute` boolean argument defines whether to return absolute or full path.

 ## setLayout($layout)